TOXIC METALS AND

 1. Increase the amount of rest and sleep greatly.
 Extra rest and sleep is critical for any detoxification program for several reasons:

 a) Detoxification takes place mostly when we are resting or sleeping.
-During the day when one is active, the body is mainly focused on the daily activities, not on elimination of poisons from the body.
+During the day when one is active, the body is mainly focused on the daily activities, not on eliminating poisons from the body.

 c) Resting and sleeping more conserves the body’s energy for healing.
 Most people use up too much energy in their daily activities.
 This slows progress tremendously.

-d) The essential organs and glands, such as the adrenals, thyroid, liver, kidneys and others rebuild only when rested.
+d) The essential organs and glands, such as the adrenals, thyroid, liver, kidneys and others rebuild best when rested.

 e) Sleep allows mental and emotional processing to occur.
-This reduces emotional and mental activity during the day and allows unprocessed emotions to be handled and dealt with far easier.
-Many people live in continual stress because they do not process each day’s events and traumas and this inhibits rebuilding of the body and the elimination of toxins of all sorts.
+This reduces stress, which helps release toxic metals.
+Many people live in continual stress because they do not process each day’s events and traumas enough at night due to not enough resting time.

 a) As mentioned above, get a lot more rest and sleep.
 This is a primary method of reducing sympathetic nervous system activity.

 d) The lifestyle must be restful in general.
-This can have a great deal of influence on the nervous system, even if one is sleeping adequately.
-For example, a stressful job or a marriage that needs counseling are not helpful.
-Soft music rather than loud, rock and roll music is preferable, and so forth.
+This can have a big influence on the nervous system, even if one sleeps enough.
+It includes one’s activities, relationships, job or career, thoughts and emotions.

-e) Mental/emotional training using the Roy Masters meditation-observation exercise is also very helpful for all adults.
-Regular prayer, some affirmations, and generally caring for one’s “mental diet” can be critical to avoid fear, anger and negativity, in general.
-Too much that is on the television, the news and other information sources is harmful to the body’s delicate nervous system, and not true, either.
+e) The Pushing Down Exercise is very helpful to reduce sympathetic nervous system activity.
+Regular prayer, certain affirmations, and always watching one’s “mental diet” can be critical to reduce fear, anger and negativity.
+Too much that is on the television, the news and other information sources is harmful to the body’s delicate nervous system.

-The famed people of Hunza who lived to 120 years or longer in excellent health drank glacial runoff that was so mineral-rich the water was cloudy (see The Wheel of Health by Dr. Carrington ).
+The famed people of Hunza who live to 120 years or longer in excellent health drink glacial runoff that was so mineral-rich the water was cloudy (see The Wheel of Health by G.T.
+Wrench, paperback edition, 2009).

 a) Avoid all restrictive and extreme diets.
 These include strict vegan and vegetarian diets, for example.
 These are almost always deficient in zinc and many other essential nutrients.
 Read Vegetarian Diets on this website.